 For high-intensity interval training and high-rep weight lifting sessions, you need something a little different.

+Several key ingredients in a pre-workout can boost anaerobic performance.
 These training methods are based more around your anaerobic power output, and because of that, the kind of supplement ingredients you want to look for are things like beta alanine, carnitine, and beet root extract.

 These have a strong influence on your body’s ability to produce a lot of energy in a short period of time.
 Supplementing with beta alanine and carnitine, for example, has been shown to improve performance in high-intensity sprints and repeated-sprint tests, indicating they are valuable supplements for events like Crossfit and HIIT training (5).

 Beetroot juice is well-suited for continuous high-intensity training, since it boosts your ability to utilize oxygen in your muscles, according to a 2012 scientific article (6).

 Amino acids are crucial for strength gains.
 For strength gains, you’ll want to seek out a pre-workout supplement that includes amino acids (particularly branched-chain amino acids) and creatine, especially if you are looking for absolute gains in strength.